Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cross Footbridge Over ArroyoCross Footbridge Over Arroyo

 Our lovely trail ends just beyond the footbridge and comes out onto a paved road at a water treatment facility.
-The Camino turns left here.
-Make your way along this paved road and through this tunnel, shown below.
+The Camino turns right, then bends to the left and through this tunnel, shown below.
 A hill awaits you on the pavement on the other side of the tunnel.

 Join Paved Road at TunnelJoin Paved Road at Tunnel